 If My Family’s Income is Too High for a Pell Grant, Should I Fill Out the FAFSA®?

 Even if you won’t qualify for a Pell grant, filling out the FAFSA® is worthwhile.
 To be eligible for certain scholarships, federal Stafford loans, federal work-study opportunities, and Parent PLUS loans, you must complete the FAFSA®.
 You will never qualify for student financial aid if you don’t try, so make sure to set aside time to fill out the application before you rule out your eligibility.

 My Parents Are Divorced; Whose Information Should I Use?

-You should use the information of the parent with whom you have lived with more in the past 12 months.
+You should use the information of the parent with whom you have lived with the most in the past 12 months.
 If you split your time evenly between your parents, you should include the information for the parent who provided more financial support.
 If either of your parents has remarried, you will need to include financial information for your stepparent if he or she is married to your custodial parent or the parent who provides more of your financial support.

 When Do I Have to Pay It Back?